 The ACSA Guide to Starting and Operating a Distillery E-Book

-Now Available for Pre-Order: The ACSA Guide to Starting and Operating a Distillery E-Book
+Now Available: The ACSA Guide to Starting and Operating a Distillery E-Book

-This spring, the American Craft Spirits Association (ACSA) is launching an exclusive e-book, “The ACSA Guide to Starting and Operating a Distillery.”
+The American Craft Spirits Association (ACSA) presents an exclusive e-book, “The ACSA Guide to Starting and Operating a Distillery.”
 The peer-reviewed guide is a comprehensive compendium of expert insights detailing all of the tools and techniques that new distilleries need to get their businesses up and running and help ensure a prosperous future.
 In addition to serving as a textbook for craft spirits producers in their first one to three years in operation, it’s an invaluable resource for onboarding new members of your team, as well as a reference for existing staff to gain a more holistic view of how a distillery operates.

 - The Fundamentals of Distilling

 - Funding a Start-Up Distillery and Other Key Financial Considerations

 - Crafting a Business Plan